-No. In fact, FICO performs one role while Equifax, Experian & TransUnion have another regarding your credit score.
-While the terms are used interchangeably and largely seen as synonymous the truth is they couldn’t be further from being mirror images of one another.
+No. In fact, FICO has one role while Equifax, Experian & TransUnion have another regarding your credit score.
+While the terms are used interchangeably and largely seen as synonymous in reality they couldn’t be further from mirror images of one another.

 What Equifax, TransUnion & Experian Do

-The role the 3 credit bureaus play surprises most.
-In fact, while having nothing to do with calculating your numerical credit score – Equifax, Experian & TransUnion do largely factor in to your credit score.
+The role the 3 credit bureaus (“the big 3”) play surprises most.
+In fact, while having nothing to do with calculating your numerical credit score – Equifax, Experian & TransUnion do largely factor into that magical number.

-Equifax, Experian & TransUnion provide data to your credit report.
+In short, Equifax, Experian & TransUnion provide data to your credit report.
 In other words, each reports info about your credit habits and history to your credit report.
-For example, the data they report includes:
+For example, the data reported includes: